mrworf/iceshelf/README.md

 `--changes` will show you what *would* be backed up, if you were to do it

-`--logfile` redirects the log output to a separate file, otherwise warning and errors are shown on the console.
-Enabling file logging will also enable full debugging.
+`--logfile` also writes the run log to a file while keeping normal console output.
+It uses the same log format as the active run mode and captures startup and configuration errors as well.
+It does not automatically enable `--debug`.

 `--find <string>` will show any file and backup which contains the `<string>`